Darwin war history

 Written by Garey Neenan

 Vernon attended Darwin Public School and was a member of the Darwin Cable Guard.
-He followed his brother Keith who had enlisted in late 1916 and enlisted in Adelaide five days after his 18th birthday, with his parents' permission, citing his date of birth as 7 April 1900.
+He followed his brother Keith who had enlisted in late 1916, enlisting in Adelaide five days after his 18th birthday, with his parents' permission, citing his date of birth as 7 April 1900.

-While tied up in Durban, local stevedores loaded supplies onto the ship and were billeted on the ship with the troops.
-Unbeknownst to those on the Boonah, the stevedores were infected with the Spanish Flu, or as we have known it from 2010, the H1N1 Swine Flu.
+While tied up in Durban, local stevedores loaded supplies onto the ship and were billeted on board with the troops.
+Unbeknownst to those on the Boonah, the stevedores were infected with the Spanish Flu.

-The first casualty was Sergeant Arthur Charles Thwaites (serial number 21044) who jumped overboard on the night of 9 December 1918.
+The first casualty was Sergeant Arthur Charles Thwaites who jumped overboard on the night of

-By the time the ship had arrived back at Fremantle on 12 December, more than 300 cases had been reported and Commonwealth immigration authorities refused to allow the soldiers to disembark, knowing of the global pandemic which was underway but which had until then spared Western Australia.
+By the time the ship arrived back at Fremantle on 12 December, more than 300 cases had been reported and Commonwealth immigration authorities refused to allow the soldiers to disembark knowing of the global pandemic which was underway, and which had until then spared Western Australia.